Tools

 Cleaner Cuts

 The most important benefit of using a carving knife is the easy, clean slices you can achieve.
-Hacked-up holiday turkeys or uneven steak slices will be a thing of the past, thanks to the long, pointed blade that deftly works through even the toughest cuts.
+Hacked-up holiday turkeys or uneven steak slices will be a thing of the past, thanks to the long, pointed blade that deftly works through even the toughest cuts—your guests will thank you.

 Improved Presentation

 While a meal is a meal no matter what it looks like, the clean, even slices that a carving knife helps to achieve makes for a much more aesthetically pleasing presentation than jagged, uneven, hacked off slices.
-This is especially important on special occasions and holidays.
+This is especially important when you want to impress on special occasions and holidays—not to mention, pays due respect to the bird or roast you just spent hours preparing.

 Increased Efficiency

-No one wants to delay dinner because the star was too tough to carve in a timely manner.
-Luckily, a dedicated carving knife helps to speed up the carving process (even for full birds or large roasts) so you can spend less time cutting, and more time enjoying, your meal.
+No one wants to delay dinner because the star of the table was too tough to carve in a timely manner.
+Luckily, a dedicated carving knife helps to speed up the carving process (even for full birds or large roasts) so you can spend less time cutting and more time enjoying your meal.

 When to Use a Carving Knife

 As its name suggests, a carving knife is the ideal tool for carving large, even slices of any type of meat, from poultry to pork.
-The shape of this knife also makes it useful for carving other large or unwieldy fruits or vegetables, like pumpkins and watermelon.
+The shape of this knife also makes it useful for carving clean pieces of other large or unwieldy fruits or vegetables, like pumpkins and watermelon.

 How to Choose a Carving Knife

-When picking out your carving knife, there are a few factors to keep in mind when shopping to ensure you’re picking out the best one for you.
+When picking out a carving knife from the wide variety of options out there, there are a few factors to keep in mind when shopping to ensure you’re picking out the best one for you.

 Blade Length

 A carving knife’s greatest asset is the length of its blade—this is what allows it to carve neatly and evenly through meat, resulting in a picture-perfect slice.
-The length of our blade is 9” (longer than our Chef Knife), which ensures clean cuts and easy maneuvering.
+The length of our blade is 9” (1" longer than our Chef Knife), which ensures borh clean cuts and easy maneuvering.

 Blade Material

 A knife is only as good as its blade, especially when considering the material the blade is constructed out of.
-Ours is full tang, fully forged, and constructed from X50CrMoV15 NITRO+ metal with a Rockwell hardness scale of 58+, which results in a blade with an unparalleled cutting experience that maintains its edge, meaning less care and maintenance and more carving.
+Ours is full tang and fully forged, which results in a blade with an unparalleled cutting experience that maintains its edge, meaning less care and maintenance (and more carving).

 Handle Material

 Less important than blade construction but an important factor of overall knife design, the knife handle material dictates care and maintenance.
-Our unique handle is made from Yew Wood, ensuring no two knives have the same grain in their handle, and promising a showstopping knife that looks just as good as dinner.
+Ours is made from our signature slip-resistant black POM handle, ensuring a comfortable, ergonomic grip while carving your holiday meal.

 Ready to Shop?

 Though it may see the most action during the holidays, a carving knife is a year round essential that fills a necessary role in any knife block.
-If you’re looking to invest in one, our French-made 9” Carving Knife comes equipped with a full-tang, fully-forged blade and Yew Wood handle.
-This ensures that your cuts are clean, even, and make a beautifully presented dish for a casual dinner or holiday meal.
-Don’t miss this limited-edition blade—once it’s gone, it’s gone.
+If you’re looking to invest in one, our Carving Knife and Fork set has everything you need for successful carving and serving a beautifully presented dish for a casual dinner or holiday meal.